 Doc's Spotted Bear

-Doc, with his flashy leopard coat and big brown eyes, seems to have
+Doc, with his flashy leopard coat and big brown eyes, seemed to have

 his own philosophy with regard to Equine Assisted Therapy.
-He loves everyone and does anything participants ask of him.
+He loved everyone and did anything participants asked of him.
 Regardless

 of age or stature Doc adjusted well with the gang after being rescued and soon became in high demand because he was not only

 gentle and calm but he was also the biggest of the horses.
-Doc has a great sense of humor and is a jokester by commonly knocking
+Doc had a great sense of humor and was a jokester by commonly knocking

 brushes and water bottles off fence posts or checking your pockets for any extra tidbits of food.
-Doc also loves cheese doodles,
+Doc also loved cheese doodles,

 Morgan Thoroughbred Cross Age 34 Passed Saturday January 09, 2016